browserengineering/book/book/animations.md

 example, often doesn't need a render surface, but opacity with at least two "descendant" `CompositedLayer`s does.[^only-overlapping]

-[^only-overlapping]: Actually, only if there are at least two children *and* some of them overlap each other visually.
+[^only-overlapping]: Actually, only if there are at least two descendants, *and* some of them overlap each other visually.
 Can you see why we can avoid the render surface for opacity if there is no overlap?

 You might think that all this means I chose badly with the "paint commands" compositing algorithm presented here, but that is not the case.
 Render surface